muratuney/Tree-Reparameterized-Belief-Propagation/README.md

 # Tree-Reparameterized-Belief-Propagation
-contains a MATLAB library and scripts used for the numerical experiments in:
+contains a MATLAB library (licensed under the Creative Commons BY-NC-SA terms & conditions) and scripts used for the numerical experiments in:

 Murat Uney, Simo Sarkka, Angel Garcia-Fernandez,
 "Tree Reparameterized Belief Propagation for Gaussian Markov Random Fields"